-Following Home Office approval of ECB's Governing Body Endorsement requirement process, the guidance document, together with application forms to be used when applying for these endorsements are found at the foot of this page.
+Following Home Office approval of ECB's Governing Body Endorsement requirement process, the guidance document, together with application pack to be used when applying for these endorsements are found at the foot of this page.

 For further information on the Points Based Managed Migration System, please see the Home Office website.

-- Annexes 2, 5 and 6 are for use for County Cricket Boards Endorsement applications.
+- Annexes 2, 5 and 6 are for use for County Cricket Boards endorsement applications.

-- Annexes 3, 7 and 8 are for use for (Non First Class Endorsement applications.
+- Annexes 3, 7 and 8 are for use for Non First Class endorsement applications.